lunanfoldomics/Cinnamon-GUI/README.md

 - **Training Process**: The application trains the model using the specified configuration.
 Progress is displayed in real-time, including a progress bar and status messages.
 - **Early Stopping and Learning Rate Reduction**: The training process includes callbacks for early stopping and reducing the learning rate based on validation loss.
 - **Model and Log Saving**: The trained model and log file are automatically saved to disk upon completion of training.

+### CNN Architectures

+Through the Training Tab, users can configure and implement various Convolutional Neural Network (CNN) architectures tailored to their specific needs.
+The interface allows customization of multiple hyperparameters, including the number of convolutional layers, the number of filters, kernel sizes, activation functions, and pooling layers.
+Additionally, users can add fully connected layers with customizable activation functions, dropout rates, and regularization techniques such as L1 and L2 regularization.
+This flexibility enables the creation of both simple and complex CNN models, making it suitable for a wide range of applications in digital pathology, from basic image classification to more advanced feature extraction and pattern recognition tasks.

+Users can also choose from a variety of optimization algorithms to train their models, including:
+- **Stochastic Gradient Descent (SGD)**: A straightforward and widely-used optimizer that updates model parameters iteratively based on each training example.
+- **Adam**: Combines the benefits of two other extensions of stochastic gradient descent, Adaptive Gradient Algorithm (AdaGrad) and Root Mean Square Propagation (RMSProp), making it efficient for large datasets and high-dimensional parameter spaces.
+- **RMSprop**: An adaptive learning rate method designed to perform well in the online and non-stationary settings.
+- **Adagrad**: Adapts the learning rate to the parameters, performing larger updates for infrequent and smaller updates for frequent parameters.
+- **Adadelta**: An extension of Adagrad that seeks to reduce its aggressive, monotonically decreasing learning rate.
+- **Adamax**: A variant of Adam based on the infinity norm.
+- **Nadam**: Combines Adam and Nesterov Accelerated Gradient (NAG) to provide better convergence in some scenarios.

+These options allow users to fine-tune the learning process to achieve optimal performance for their specific datasets and tasks.

 ### 6. Evaluation and Analysis